 Conclusions

 It has been widely acknowledged that while GDP is a good a measure of the volume of transactions in an economy it is an inadequate measure of welfare (EU, 2007, TEEB, 2008).
 A number of flaws have been highlighted, including the fact that it does not reflect the consumption of natural capital and the less of welfare to this and future generations that results.
 Thus new measures are being sought.
 For example, the Beyond GDP Conference has proposed as an interim step a basket of 4 four high-level indicators: Ecological Footprint, Human Appropriated Net Primary (HANPP), Landscape Ecological Potential and Environmentally Weighted Material Consumption.
 The accounts suggested here, adapt this approach and provide the basis for a diagnostic system based on six indicators (Figure 1.3).
-These form the basis of a fundamental indicator “cube” that can, we suggest, describe how total ecological potential is changing and the costs of reversing such trends.
+These form the basis of a fundamental indicator “cube” or “portfolio” that can, we suggest, describe how total ecological potential is changing and the costs of reversing such trends.

 If ecosystems are used sustainable then they are both resilient to disturbance and capable of self-renewal.
 These are important to public goods, and if their value is to be properly reflected in decision making, then we need to develop new ways of describing the structure and condition of ecosystems.
 The accounting framework suggested here is one potential approach to understanding the ‘full cost of goods and services’.
 The accounts can be used to develop estimates of the amount of reinvestment in natural capital that is required at the global scale, but can also be applied at the national level, in the context of specific policies, or in the context of developing management plans for particular sites or habitats.
 The development and application of the accounting framework is, we suggest, an essential step towards better articulating the economics of ecosystems and biodiversity for society.